Sal Rocca

-Sal Rocca (October 29, 1946 – December 13, 2020) was an Italian-born American politician who served as a member of the Michigan House of Representatives for several years, as well as serving a few terms as a member of the Macomb County Board of Commissioners.
+Sal Rocca (October 29, 1946 – December 13, 2020) was an American politician who served as a member of the Michigan House of Representatives for several years, as well as serving a few terms as a member of the Macomb County Board of Commissioners.
 He made an unsuccessful run for the Republican nomination for the Michigan Senate district in Sterling Heights and areas north, losing to Dave Jaye in the 1998 primary.
 Rocca's son Tory Rocca later represented the district previously represented by his father.

 Early life

 Rocca was born in Casalvieri, Lazio, Italy, to Virginia and Ororio Rocca.
 When Rocca was six, his family moved to Windsor, Ontario, Canada.
 At age 13, he immigrated with his family to the United States, settling in Detroit, Michigan.
 Rocca graduated from Detroit's Southwestern High School and has taken courses at Macomb Community College.
 Rocca was a Catholic and a member of St. Blase Catholic Church in Sterling Heights.